 My name is Chris Loeffler.
-I am a teacher, coach, father, sibling, Friend, and more.
-For the past twelve years, I have taught at Wilmington Friends School, mostly in third grade, with the last two years in fifth.
+I am currently in my fifth year as the assistant head of Wilmington Friends lower school in Wilmington, Delaware.
+I am also a partner, father, sibling, Friend, and more.
+I taught elementary school for twelve years, mostly in third grade, before starting this blog.
 I have coached football and basketball, as well as a little soccer and baseball, with students from 4 years old to college.
-Fortunately, I am able to call these passions my job and love the opportunity to work with children.
+Fortunately, I am able to call these passions my job and love every opportunity I am given to work with children.

 I believe in the power of children.
-I think that kids are able to view life in a way that adults are often too inhibited to understand.
-Seeing the world through the eyes of a child is enlightening and empowering.
+I think that kids are able to view our world in a way that adults are often too inhibited to understand.
+Conversations with children are a chance to see the world through their eyes, which enlightens and empowers us as adults to make better decisions.